 The choice of using or not using a UDP header is done through system configuration and is not a negotiated DEPI parameter.
 The UDP version of DEPI is intended for systems which use the UDP port to map flows to a QAM Channel within an EQAM.
 The non-UDP version of DEPI is intended for systems which use the L2TPv3 Session ID to map flows to a QAM Channel within an EQAM.

-The M-CMTS Core MUST support DEPI with a UDP header.
-The M-CMTS MAY support DEPI without a UDP header.
-The EQAM MAY support DEPI without a UDP header.
-The EQAM MUST support DEPI with a UDP header.
+The M-CMTS Core MUST support DEPI directly over IP.
+The M-CMTS MAY support DEPI over UDP.
+The EQAM MUST support DEPI directly over IP.
+The EQAM MAY support DEPI over UDP.